Open-Digital-Twin/article-smart-home-use-cases/FirstUseCase_Energy/README.md

 ### 2nd terminal - Real time generation

-1. Go to the `RealTimeGen` folder

-`$ cd RealTimeGen`

-2. Download, in this directory, the data set (HomeC.csv) file containing the power readings from https://www.kaggle.com/datasets/taranvee/smart-home-dataset-with-weather-information
+1. Go to the `RealTimeGen` folder and download, in this directory, the data set (HomeC.csv) file containing the power readings from https://www.kaggle.com/datasets/taranvee/smart-home-dataset-with-weather-information

+2. Run the script

 `$ python3 csv_reader.py`

 ### 3rd terminal - Data Processing